 HIV Ireland advocates for all individuals living with HIV and vulnerable to acquiring HIV.
-Gay, bisexual and men who have sex with men (MSM) are disproportionately affected by HIV and so the MSM programme has an important function in advocating for this community.
+Gay and bisexual men, and men who have sex with men (gbMSM) are disproportionately affected by HIV and so the MSM programme has an important function in advocating for this community.

 HIV Ireland advocates for the prevention of new HIV infections and to combat HIV-related stigma and discrimination.
 As our advocacy efforts grow we will add to this list and keep the community informed of our progress.